Sleeping in Airports

 8 Things to do on a layover at Osaka Kansai Airport

 Flying through Osaka’s Kansai Airport?
-A layover here doesn’t have to be boring or frustrating!
-In fact, travellers often vote this airport one of the best in Asia for its food and shopping scene, amenities, and efficient design.
-Enjoy your time here thanks to these 8 things to do on a layover at Osaka Kansai Airport:
+A layover here doesn’t have to be tedious or frustrating!
+Travellers often vote this airport one of the best in Asia for its food and shopping scene, amenities, and efficient design.
+Enjoy your time here thanks to these eight things to do on a layover at Osaka Kansai Airport:

 1. Enjoy the food scene